UkoeHB/bevy_simplenet/README.md

 - Servers and clients must be created with [enfync](https://crates.io/crates/enfync) runtimes.
 The backend is [ezsockets](https://github.com/gbaranski/ezsockets).
 - A client's [`AuthRequest`](bevy_simplenet::AuthRequest) type must match the corresponding server's [`Authenticator`](bevy_simplenet::Authenticator) type.
 - Client ids are defined by clients via their [`AuthRequest`](bevy_simplenet::AuthRequest) when connecting to a server.
-This means multiple sessions from the same client will have the same session id.
 Connections will be rejected if an id is already connected.
 - Client connect messages will be cloned for all reconnect attempts, so they should be treated as static data.
 - Server or client messages may fail to send if the underlying connection is broken.
 Clients can use the signals returned from [`Client::send()`](bevy_simplenet::Client::send) and [`Client::request()`](bevy_simplenet::Client::request) to track the status of a message.
 Client request results will always be emitted by [`Client::next()`](bevy_simplenet::Client::next).
 Message tracking is not available for servers.
 - Tracing levels assume the server is trusted and clients are not trusted.